-Maybe you already know what you plan to pack for a cruise.
+Maybe you’ve asked friends or researched and you already know what you plan to pack for a cruise.
 But do you also know what things not to pack for a cruise?
-Here are my suggestions for what you should not bring on a cruise.

-In other words, things to leave at home so they’re not confiscated, lost or stolen.
+Here are my suggestions for what you should definitely not pack for a cruise.
+In other words, leave these things at home so they’re not confiscated, lost or stolen.
 Or simply not needed.

 With safety at sea the number one priority, maritime rules and regulations are constantly updated.
 It’s not easy to know what you can and cannot bring onboard.
 Plus, aside from a safety standpoint, some items are best left at home.

-Leave the Spirits at Home
+1. Leave the Spirits at Home

 Unless you want your booze confiscated at embarkation and held hostage or worse, discarded, do not bring the hard stuff on a cruise.
 Most mass-market and premium cruise lines rely on alcohol revenue for a large chunk of income.